 * Behave like a responsible tourist and travel in a way which has a less social and environmental effect.
 When you are in a place stay, eat and buy from local people instead of staying in multinational hotel chains.

 * Eat from local outlets instead of eating from a chain of restaurants like McDonald or Dominos or similar brands.
-These small acts will contribute to the local economy and help in the empowering the local people.
+These small acts will contribute to the local economy and help in empowering the local people.

 * In popular beach locations like Goa, the common complaint is that youngmen behave badly.
 Be a man who is responsible and sensitive.